 Monica Beam, PhD

-Senior Vice President – Science & Technology at Alexandria Real Estate Equities, Inc.
+Senior Vice President, Alexandria Real Estate Equities

 mara-brazer